Kaiser Aluminum Announces First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- FRANKLIN, Tenn., April 12, 2023 (GLOBE NEWSWIRE) -- Kaiser Aluminum Corporation (NASDAQ: KALU), a leading producer of semi-fabricated specialty aluminum products serving customers worldwide with highly-engineered solutions for aerospace and high-strength, packaging, automotive extrusions, general engineering and other industrial applications, today announced that it plans to release its first quarter 2023 financial and operating results on Wednesday, April 26, 2023 after the market closes.
+FRANKLIN, Tenn., April 12, 2023 (GLOBE NEWSWIRE) -- Kaiser Aluminum Corporation KALU, a leading producer of semi-fabricated specialty aluminum products serving customers worldwide with highly-engineered solutions for aerospace and high-strength, packaging, automotive extrusions, general engineering and other industrial applications, today announced that it plans to release its first quarter 2023 financial and operating results on Wednesday, April 26, 2023 after the market closes.
 The Company will host its quarterly conference call on Thursday, April 27, 2023, at 9:00 a.m.
 Central Time.

 The conference call can be directly accessed from the U.S. and Canada at 1 (877) 423-9813, and accessed internationally at 1 (201) 689-8573.
 The conference call ID number is 13737400.
 A live webcast and related presentation slides will be available through the Investors portion of the Company's website at https://investors.kaiseraluminum.com.
 An audio archive will be available on the Company's website following the call.